mosip/mosip-infra/deployment/sandbox/README.md

     registration.processor.dmz.server.password=<password>
     ```

-    (Tip-> If you do not have sms configuration, you can replace these four sms configurations i.e. gateway, api, username, password and sedner with dummy values)
+    (Tip-> If you do not have sms configuration, you can replace these four sms configurations i.e. gateway, api, username, password and sender with dummy values)

 1. Change to 'sandbox' dir:
     ```